 Mark Butler supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-Dr Mark Butler's research interests are centred on UK employment law and EU Labour law, with a particular emphasis on employee rights.
+Dr Butler's research interests are centred on UK employment law and EU Labour law, with a particular emphasis on employee rights.

-International Employment/Labour Law: Research into individual rights will be considered.
+Dr Butler is happy to consider PhD proposals in the following areas: International Employment/Labour Law: Research into individual rights will be considered.

 EU Employment/Labour Law: Free Movement of Workers, Discrimination law, the rights of employees to participate in management decisions, Health and Safety, family-friendly rights, and social policy.

 UK Employment Law: any aspect of UK employment law will be considered on the strength of the application.

 Mark Butler, "Dilemmas in Age Discrimination", Industrial Law Society Manchester Meeting, 30 November 2009.

 Mark Butler, "A Rationale for Age Discrimination Protection in a Globalized Economy" Conference on Legal Education and Globalization, School of Law, Beijing Foreign Studies University, Beijing, China, 19 September 2009.